Completely new house from 1897

 The original project of the building was approved by the Tallinn city government in 1897 and was authored by the architect Moritz Alexander Rudolf Baron Engelhardt.
 Hence the current name of the house.
 The house featured limestone exterior walls and a vaulted brick ceiling.
 Architects Eek & Mutso have taken the historical house, the foundation of which unfortunately did not stand the test of time, as an inspiration and model for the design of the new residential building.
 The house was built using modern materials while preserving the historical appearance.

-If you’re interested, you can also start with a virtual tour – it’s for illustrative purposes only, and the interior differs from the completed home.
+Check out the virtual tour – it’s for illustrative purposes only, and the interior differs from the completed home.

 Unique 134.8 m²